Videos

 2017

-[help me know the truth] is a software-based installation that uses computational neuroscience algorithms to ‘reverse correlate’ people’s unconscious biases.
-Visitors to the work take a selfie, which is processed two different ways with noise algorithms, making two versions of the selfie that are slightly different.
-Then visitors are asked to ‘judge’ the face with a randomly assigned request to choose which face is more trustworthy, less friendly, likely a terrorist, etc. The noise pattern is saved with the face and the process continues, moving iPad to iPad around the space.
-The resulting image appears on a large projection after the image has been judged, and thus continually altered, by five people in the gallery, ‘manifesting’ our collective biases.
+Visitors at the gallery first take a selfie.
+The software adds noise algorithms to the face, producing two versions of the selfie that are slightly different.
+Then visitors are asked to ‘judge’ the face with a randomly assigned prompt: to choose which face is more trustworthy, for example, or less friendly; which is nicer, or likely a terrorist, etc. The noise pattern is saved with the selected face and the process progresses, moving from iPad to iPad around the space.
+The resulting image after being altered and judged multiple times finally appears on a large projection, the face ‘manifesting’ our otherwise invisible collective biases based on the prompt.

 Exhibitions